Former UW QB Jake Haener: ‘I love the game and want to try to get on the field somewhere’

 “I obviously want to get into the profession myself after and see if I could get into coaching, and I’m sure there’s going to be hard decisions and hard things I have to go through with that as well.
 It’s just a game and stuff like that happens, and it is what it is.”

 It is what it is — but it didn’t have to be.
 Haener — a 6-foot, 194-pound redshirt sophomore — emphasized that he could have left the program immediately upon Eason’s arrival.
-After all, Eason was once a five-star prospect out of Lake Stevens High School, as well as the starter as a true freshman at Georgia.
+After all, Eason was once a five-star prospect out of Lake Stevens High School, as well as the starter as a freshman at Georgia.
 The widespread assumption was that, following Jake Browning’s departure, Eason would instantly inherit the starting role.

 But Haener stuck it out — for a season, at least.